 Costly inaccurate building inspection report

-Learn how an inaccurate inspection report can cost far more than a decent inspection report fee, in rectification costs.
+Learn how an inaccurate building inspection report can cost far more than a decent inspection report fee, in rectification costs.
 QBIS.

 Examples of serious problems that were not identified in a sellers building inspection report.